FadhilPM/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS.
 * **Private contact detail**: A contact detail that is not meant to be shared with others.
 * **Client**: An individual or organization that engages the artist's services.
-* **Contact**: An entry in ArtHive that contains client information, such as, name, phone number, and associated project tags.
+* **Contact**: An entry in ArtHive that contains client information, such as name, phone number, and associated project tags.
 * **Phone Number**: A unique 8-digit Singapore phone number starting with '6','8', or '9' that acts as the unique and primary identifier for each contact in ArtHive.
 * **Project**: A project that the contact is working on.
-Project names are alphanumeric strings with underscores and hyphens, up to 20 characters.
+Project names are alphanumeric strings with underscores and hyphens, that are up to 20 characters in length.
 A project contains associated payment, deadline and progress information.
-* **Tag**: A tag is an alphanumeric strings with underscores and hyphens that can be associated with a contact.
+* **Tag**: A tag is an alphanumeric string with underscores and hyphens that can be associated with a contact.
 * **Payment**: A boolean attribute (paid/unpaid) associated with a project that indicates whether payment has been received.
 * **Deadline**: A date-time representation associated with a project that indicates when the project is due.
 * **Progress**: A boolean attribute (complete/incomplete) associated with a project that indicates whether the project is finished or not.